Steve-Tech/AudioAndVideoConverter/README.md

 - Enter localhost:5000 in the address bar of your web browser and hit enter.

 # Building with Docker
 Run these commands to build and run the Dockerfile.
 Note sudo is usually required on Linux.
+Replace `5000` with your chosen port.
 ```
 docker build -t audio-and-video-converter .
-docker run -p 5000:5000 audio-and-video-converter
+docker run -p 5000:80 audio-and-video-converter
 ```
+The uWSGI socket port is also on port `8080`.

 ## Notes for contributors
 Contributors are welcome, simply submit a pull request.